Battlecruiser: Plans in the aftermath of World War I

 Hood, launched in 1918, was the last World War I battlecruiser to be completed.
 Owing to lessons from Jutland, the ship was modified during construction; the thickness of her belt armour was increased by an average of 50 percent and extended substantially, she was given heavier deck armour, and the protection of her magazines was improved to guard against the ignition of ammunition.
 This was hoped to be capable of resisting her own weapons—the classic measure of a "balanced" battleship.
-Hood was the largest ship in the Royal Navy when completed; thanks to her great displacement, in theory she combined the firepower and armour of a battleship with the speed of a battlecruiser, causing some to refer to her as a fast battleship.
+Hood was the largest ship in the Royal Navy when completed; because of her great displacement, in theory she combined the firepower and armour of a battleship with the speed of a battlecruiser, causing some to refer to her as a fast battleship.
 However, her protection was markedly less than that of the British battleships built immediately after World War I, the Nelson class.